kubermatic/docs/content/kubermatic/master/tutorials_howtos/external_clusters/aks/_index.en.md

 ### Scale the Machine Deployment

-Navigate to the cluster overview, scroll down to Machine Deployments and click on the edit icon next to the machine deployment you want to edit.
+Navigate to the cluster overview, scroll down to machine deployments and click on the edit icon next to the machine deployment you want to edit.

 ![Update AKS Machine Deployment](/img/kubermatic/master/tutorials/external_clusters/edit_md.png "Update AKS Machine Deployment")